 Durham, NC – In the palm of our hands, we have more filmmaking power than D.W.
 Griffith, Charlie Chaplin, or Sergei Eisenstein ever knew.
-A Guide to Smartphone Filmmaking will cover the practice and possibilities of shooting video with a smartphone.
+Smartphone Filmmaking will cover the practice and possibilities of shooting video with a smartphone.

-New for Spring 2018, this online class from at the Center for Documentary Studies at Duke University will show you how to put together a smartphone video rig including lights, microphones, stabilizers and lenses.
+This online class from the Center for Documentary Studies at Duke University will show you how to put together a smartphone video rig including lights, microphones, stabilizers and lenses.
 We’ll also cover on the foundations of filmmaking, including pre-production, shot composition, building a soundtrack, and editing.
 By the end of the six weeks, each student will have made a short smartphone video as a class assignment.

 Additional course information – A late-model computer, fast internet connection, and built-in camera are recommended, though not required.
 Students with less than optimal hardware or internet connections are welcome to take the course, though it may be difficult to participate fully in virtual meetings.